grpc/grpc-web/PROTOCOL-WEB.md

 Due to browser limitation, gRPC-Web supports a different transport than the [HTTP/2 based gRPC protocol](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md).
-The difference between the gRPC-Web protocol and the HTTP/2 based gRPC protocol is specified in the [gRPC repo](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md).
+The difference between the gRPC-Web protocol and the HTTP/2 based gRPC protocol is specified in the core gRPC repo as [PROTOCOL-WEB](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md).

 In addition to the wire-transport spec, gRPC-Web also supports features that are unique to browser (HTML) clients.
 This document is the official spec for those features.
 As the Web platform evolves,